microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Quest:** Commands any creature, binding it to a specific task.
 Lasts for 1 day/level or until discharged.

-**True Seeing:** Lets you see all things as they really are for 10 rounds/level.
+**True Seeing:** Lets you see all things as they really are (decipher lies, look through secret doors, see through illusions, sense objects in the dark. etc) for 10 rounds/level.

 ### 7th-Level Arcane Spells